Interacting Urns on Directed Networks with Node-Dependent Sampling and Reinforcement: Interacting Urn Process

-\item \textbf{Sampling:} At each time step, a ball is selected from each urn.
-Let $\chi_i^t$ denote the indicator of the event that a white ball is drawn from the urn at node $i$ at time $t$.
-We consider preferential and de-preferential sampling.
+\begin{enumerate} \item \textbf{Sampling:} A ball is selected from each urn with a probability that is a convex combination of the proportion of white balls and the proportion of black balls.
+Let $\chi_i^t$ be the indicator variable for the event that a white ball is drawn from the urn at node $i$ at time $t$.
+Then conditioned on $\FF_t = \sigma\left(\bZ^0, \bZ^1, \dots, \bZ^t \right)$, $\{\chi_i^{t+1}\}_{i \in V}$ are independent random variables such that

+where $q_i \in [0, 1]$ for each node $i$, i.e. given $\FF_t$, $\chi^{t+1}_i$ is a Ber\big($(2q_i-1) Z_i^t + (1-q_i) \big)$ random variable.
+We call this process \emph{linear sampling} with parameter $q_i$.
+Note that, when $q_i = 1/2$, the sampling is independent of the urn configuration.
+A node $i$ is termed \emph{preferential} if $q_i=1$ and \emph{de-preferential} if $q_i=0$.
 Let $\PP, \DD$ denote the set of nodes with preferential and de-preferential sampling respectively.
-Then conditioned on $\FF_t = \sigma \left( \bZ^0, \bZ^1, \ldots, \bZ^t \right)$, $\{\chi_i^{t+1}\}_{i \in V}$ are independent random variables such that

-After we record the colours of the selected balls in vector $\chi^{t+1}$, we put the balls back into their respective urns.